Ekeopara-Praise/Sand-Control-Installation-App/README.md

 4. Environmental impact information
 5. Economic feasibility information

-**Note**: This project is part of a Test Project for a Petroleum Engineering Graduate internship position at CypherCrescent.
+**Note**: This project is part of a Test Project for a Petroleum Engineering Graduate internship position.

   ## Tools
   This project was built on purely **Python** and **Streamlit** (for the UI).